 An upstart company who has raised money via crowdfunding to get their first generation devices to market is Leikr.
 The Danish company’s watch supports direct upload to the popular third-party training log software, Strava.
 The Leikr features a two-inch color display showing a map of your location and route during a run.
 Though it’s cool to have all that information on your wrist, most runners will find it hard to justify the price tag when considering what’s missing.
 As Runner’s World notes, the watch lacks support for other training-log services and requires Wi-Fi to upload your workouts.

-After updating their running specific line of GPS watches, Garmin has a new option that will appeal to triathletes.
-Released in May 2016, Garmin’s Forerunner 735XT provides feedback and captures GPS and heart rate data during swim, bike and run sessions.
-While the $450 (at the time of writing) watch’s optical heart rate sensor can’t provide heart-rate data underwater, the watch pairs with the Garmin HRM-Swim to provide that information.
-The FR 735XT’s design is slightly smaller than the FR 235 and much less bulky than its multisport predecessor, the FR920XT.
+After updating its running-specific line of GPS watches, Garmin has a new option that will appeal to triathletes.
+Released in May 2016, Garmin’s Forerunner 735XT provides feedback and captures GPS and heart-rate data during swim, bike, and run sessions.
+Although the $450 (at the time of writing) watch’s optical heart-rate sensor can’t provide heart-rate data underwater, the watch pairs with the Garmin HRM-Swim to provide that information.
+The FR 735XT’s design is slightly smaller than that of the FR 235 and much less bulky than its multisport predecessor, the FR 920XT.
 The smaller size does come at the expense of a barometric altimeter and battery life (14 hours versus 24 hours).
-We’ve just received a review unit and will share more thoughts about the FR 735XT in the future.
+We’ve just received a review unit, and we will share more thoughts about the FR 735XT in the future.

 In May 2016, Pebble announced the Core, a new clip-on device with GPS.
 Pebble’s first non-smartwatch product is a smaller alternative to GPS running watches and smartphones.
 It lacks a display, so you won’t be able to glance at your wrist for a quick check of your pace or distance.
 Instead, your wired or Bluetooth-paired headphones will provide audio cues with exercise feedback and information.